MooersLab/latextips/README.md

 Labels are anchors for hyperlinks in the compiled PDF.
 They are often added to figures, tables, equations, and code listings, and then they are referred to from the text.
-When reusing code, it is too easy to propagate the same label and to fail to add the reference to the label.
+When reusing LaTeX code, it is too easy to propagate the same label and to fail to add the reference to the label.
-Each label must be unique, and each must be referenced.
+Each label must be unique and referenced.
 It is best to think of labels and references as being inseparable pairs.
-Otherwise, you will have to spend a lot of time dealing with labels that lack references during debugging.
+Otherwise, you will spend a lot of time dealing with labels that lack references during debugging.

 ## Add index keys as you write